MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/08a-SecureBootBitLockerDeviceGuard.md

 * **Key Enrollment Key database (KEK):** Contains a list of signing keys that can be used to update the signature and revoked signature databases.

 Once these databases are created and added to the device, the OEM locks the firmware from editing, and generates a platform signing key (PK).
-This key can be used to sign updates to the KEK or to disable Secure Boot.
+This key can be used to sign updates to the KEK or to disable UEFI Secure Boot.

-You will need to work with the firmware manufacturer for your IoT device for tools and assistance in creating and storing these databases properly.

-### UEFI Secure Boot

-UEFI Secure Boot is the first policy enforcement point, and is located in UEFI.
-It restricts the system to only allow execution of binaries signed by a specified authority, such as firmware drivers, option ROMs, UEFI drivers or applications, and UEFI boot loaders.
-This feature prevents unknown code from being executed on the platform and potentially weakening the security posture of it.
-Secure Boot reduces the risk of pre-boot malware attacks to the device, such as rootkits.

 Here are the steps taken by UEFI Secure Boot: